-During the second half of fiscal 2022, the U.S. economy experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
-To combat the historic levels of inflation, the Federal Reserve began raising the federal funds rate which, in turn, has led to a significant increase in mortgage interest rates.
-The increase in mortgage interest rates, coupled with historic inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
-Despite these increased affordability concerns and declining macroeconomic conditions, the US housing market remained strong, and we expect the demand for single-family homes to remain strong during fiscal 2023 due to the historical under-supply of new home construction, the limited supply of homes at affordable price points across our markets, the demographic shift towards homeownership during the COVID-19 pandemic, and a robust employment market which has resulted in wage growth across most sectors.
+Despite increased affordability concerns, declining macroeconomic conditions, and the cooling in demand for single-family homes during our fiscal year ended May 31, 2023, there continues to be qualified and motivated homebuyers due to the historical under-supply of new home construction, the limited supply of homes at affordable price points across our markets, the demographic shift towards homeownership, and a robust employment market which has resulted in wage growth across most sectors.
 In addition, resale home inventory levels remain low in our markets, adding to the demand for finished new homes.
-With the continued strong demand for new homes, we have been starting construction on additional homes, making new land investments, and developing land we own or control, while continuing to focus on maintaining adequate liquidity through the still uncertain times ahead.
+Given these factors, we believe that demand continues to exist for single-family homes, and as a result, we are continuing to start construction on additional homes, make new land investments, and develop land we own or control, while continuing to focus on maintaining adequate liquidity through the still uncertain times ahead.